Sperax/Demeter-Protocol/CONTRIBUTING.md

 1. Add the logic you would like to add for deposits and withdrawals over BaseFarm and then call the internal functions of BaseFarm for consistency.

-1. Farm deployers must collect fees, and validate pool while creating a farm.
+1. Farm deployers must collect fees, validate pool while creating a farm and must register the farm in the official FarmFactory contract.
 Feel free to add/ remove any variables which are needed as per different protocols.

 1. Write extensive tests in foundry under tests/protocol-name/ directory as: